 Grants for Humanities Programs

 Wisconsin Humanities awards grants to support locally-initiated public humanities programs.
 Grants for humanities programs are awarded to encourage greater public participation in humanities programming, spark imagination, and promote thoughtful conversation across the state.
 We especially encourage organizations in underserved communities to apply.
-Please sign up for our newsletter to receive updates about funding opportunities.

 Grant Application Deadlines